-Caroline McIntyre And Vince Parrett Win Unanimous Jury Verdict Against Seller Of High-Tech Manufacturing Company
+Caroline McIntyre And Vince Parrett Win Unanimous Jury Verdict Against Seller Of Technology Manufacturing Company

 - Since April 2015, Mr. Tolani knew that the manufacturing company’s third-largest key customer was being phased out, causing orders to plummet;